Plasbumin Solution

 Frequently Asked Questions

-The NDC Packaged Code 13533-690-25 is assigned to a package of 1 vial in 1 carton / 250 ml in 1 vial (13533-690-26) of Plasbumin, a plasma derivative labeled by Grifols Usa, Llc.
-The product's dosage form is solution and is administered via intravenous form.
+The code 13533-690-25 identifies a specific commercial package of 1 vial in 1 carton / 250 ml in 1 vial (13533-690-26) of Plasbumin, a plasma derivative labeled by Grifols Usa, Llc.
+This solution is formulated for intravenous use and contains albumin human as the active substance.